Tanner336/Good-Readme-Generator/READMEsample.md

   [Questions/Contact](#Questions)

   ## Installation:
-  install node.js and package.json
+  node.js, package.json

   ## Usage:
-  This command line application can use prompts presented to the user and take the answers to make a well developed and concise README.md file for their projects and for Github
+  This is used to automatically make a good README.md file

   ## Contribution Guidelines:
-  If you would like to contribute, all you need is to confirm with myself and to make sure that you leave the project better than when you found it.
+  Go crazy so long as you leave the project better than you found it

   ## Tests:
-  Open up node.js/bash and type node index
+  open up the terminal node.js and type node index

   ## Questions:
   Github